tom-seddon/acorn_mos_disassembly/docs/refresh.md

 * All: fix `*CONFIGURE` help output, now showing the actual terms to use rather than the friendlier names printed by `*STATUS`

-### safe mode

-Use numpad `*`+BREAK to boot into safe mode: the OSCLI `*` prompt, bypassing the configured language.
-Use this if you have problems with the configured language ROM not starting properly.

-In safe mode, the system will always start up with the ROM filing system selected.
-If you'd like to use some other filing system, you'll have to select it manually.
-You can use its `*` command, or hold down its boot key and press BREAK.
-(The OSCLI `*` prompt will remain the current language.)

-### very safe mode

-Use numpad `-`+BREAK (which counts as a hard BREAK, similar to a CTRL+BREAK) to boot into very safe mode: the OSCLI `*` prompt, with ROM FS selected, same as safe mode, but also ignoring all non-MOS sideways ROMs, language ROMs and service ROMs alike.
-Use this if you have problems too serious for ordinary safe mode!

-You can't do much in very safe mode, but you can use `*ROMS`, `*CONFIGURE` and `*UNPLUG`, hopefully letting you get things back into a bootable state.

-### `*ROMS` notes ignored ROMs

-`*ROMS` will show a message `ignored` against non-unplugged ROMs that being ignored due to having an empty entry in the ROM information table.

-You will see this in very safe mode, to indicate that ROMs are being ignored.

-You may also see this if you use 3rd-party tools designed for the B/B+ that disable ROMs by modifying the ROM information table.

-### Tube power-on boot delay (3.20/3.50 only)

-The MOS can wait longer on initial power up for the 2nd processor to become ready, to accomodate PiTube startup time when it's powered by the Master PSU (as is the case if fitted internally).

-Use `*CONFIGURE TUBEWAIT <n>` to set this value. `<n>` is a value from 0 to 15 inclusive, approximately the maximum number of seconds to wait for.
-The wait time depends on the type of Pi, so you'll have to experiment to find the right value for your setup.

-(This is a maximum; if it becomes ready sooner, the 2nd processor will be detected then.
-But if the configured 2nd processor isn't connected, you'll be waiting for the full period.)

-The delay is ignored when `*CONFIGURE NOTUBE`, and always applies to power-on reest only.

-### retain sideways RAM on power-on reset (3.50 only)

-MOS 3.50 erases sideways RAM if it detects a power-on reset.
-This is now configurable.

-`*CONFIGURE SRWIPE` (shown as `SRAM Wipe` in the `*STATUS` output), the default, will erase sideways RAM on a power-on reset.
-This is the Acorn MOS 3.50 behaviour.

-`*CONFIGURE NOSRWIPE` (shown as `No SRAM Wipe` in the `*STATUS` output) will leave sideways RAM contents alone on a power-on reset - the behaviour for other Acorn MOS versions.

 ## E

 No code changes, but prebuilt full MegaROM images are now included in